bbc/genie-starter-pack/docs/development/accessibilify.md

 ## What is accessibilify?
 Accessibilify is a utility function that is provided by Genie which can be used to make buttons accessible.
 This works by overlaying an invisible div element on the canvas that a player will then be able to tab to.

-Since Phaser 3 has no concept of buttons, buttons can be constructed by adding interactable images as shown below.
+Since Phaser 3 has no concept of buttons, buttons can be constructed by adding interactable images as shown in the example below.

 ## How do I use accessibilify?
 First, you will need to import the `accessibilify` function from GENIE.
 The `accessibilify` function accepts two arguments: